SamGowland/Gowla-Macro-Boards/README.md

 Head to https://kbfirmware.com/ and either import the keyboard layout or more simply select Treasure Tacro pad type 9.

+<b> Skip to step 4 if you want to use the prebaked profiles above and don't want to program. <b>

 Once selected you will need to make a couple of changes to the wiring and pin layout to match this PCB.

 1. Change the diode direction to be Row to Column.
 Matching the Image below.